isabella232/office-developer-client-docs.de-DE/docs/visio/runaddon-function.md

 ## <a name="example-1"></a>Beispiel 1

-RUNADDON ("Calendar. exe")
+RUNADDON("Calendar.exe")

-Startet ein Add-on mit dem Namen Calendar. exe.
+Startet ein Add-On namens Calendar.exe.

 ## <a name="example-2"></a>Beispiel 2